mht3/relative_quest/README.md

 ### Test Example

-To do (instructions for lwk dataset)
+To do (instructions for lwk dataset).
+Should be easy to run for peer reviewers.

 ### Dataset